vaimo/composer-patches/README.md

 List of generalized changes for each release.

+### 3.19.1

+* Maintenance: documentation re-organized to prioritize quick comprehension on the basics of the module's functionality.
+* Maintenance: minor code restyle changes.

 ### 3.19.0

 * Feature: added new operation to check if applier is available (can be used to exclude certain appliers on certain systems).
 * Feature: added new operation to find applier's executable and use it in the operations that come afterwards.
 * Feature: allow multiple commands per operation.
 * Feature: introduced the possibility to define an operation that is considered a success when the command does not succeed.
 * Fix: removed references to $this within closures (as it's not supported in 5.3.X).

 ### 3.18.0

 * Feature: several config keys renamed (patchers => appliers, patcher-config => patcher).
 Backwards compatible.
-* Feature: patch enabling moved under patcher/sources (project:bool, packages:bool|array, vendors:bool|array).
+* Feature: patch enabling moved under patcher/sources (project:bool, packages:bool|array,
+  vendors:bool|array).
 Backwards compatible.
 * Feature: allow granular patch sources inclusion (so that only some vendors would be included).
 * Feature: allow some providers to have special extra operations (before this change, every applier was expected to have every listed operation declared).

 ### 3.17.3